eje24/style/README.md

 <p>Temporary container for eje.sty.
 Many thanks to Jason Chen, from whose style file this one drew significant inspiration (structurally and otherwise). </p>

 ## To-do:
-* proof and solution environments
-* pset newpage settings
-* heading font still a little wonky in formal mode (change to the same font as causual mode instead of just the latin modern sffamily)
 * get rid of extra ifs
 * highlighting and hyperrefs
 * error handling + checking that KOMA is properly loaded